albertogp71/qLDPCsim/README.md

 ***

-## Brief description
+## Description
-qLDPCsim is a simulation toolkit for quantum LDPC (CSS-type) error correction codes focused on decoding algorithms. qLDPCsim creates a [Stim](https://github.com/quantumlib/Stim) circuit based on a pair of parity check matrices ${\bf H}_X$, ${\bf H}_Z$.
+qLDPCsim is a simulation toolkit for quantum LDPC (CSS-type) error correction codes performance evaluation by Monte Carlo simulations.

+Given a pair of parity-check matrices ${\bf H}_X$ and ${\bf H}_Z$, qLDPCsim creates a [Stim](https://github.com/quantumlib/Stim) circuit that consists of an ecoder, a depolarizing channel and a syndrome generator.
 The Stim circuit
-- generates a sequence of random logical qubits
+- generates a sequence of $k$ random logical qubits;
-- encodes the logical qubits to physical qubits
+- encodes the logical qubits into $n$ physical qubits;
-- simulates a depolarizing channel
+- simulates depolarization on the $n$ physical qubits;
-- generates a pair of syndromes.
+- determines the bit-flip and phase-flip syndromes.

-The syndromes are processed by the quantum LDPC decoder so as to obtain corresponding error sequences to be used for correction.
+The syndromes are fed to a quantum LDPC decoder so as to obtain corresponding error sequences.
 Currently available decoding algorithms are:
-- conventional iterative belief-propagation
-- the iterative sum-product algorithm
-- the bit-flipping algorithm

-More decoders will be available - stay tuned!!
+- Conventional __Belief-Propagation__ (BP), a.k.a sum-product;
+- __Min-Sum__ (MS);
+- __Bit-Flipping__ (BF);
+- a naive greedy algorithm.

+BP and MS decoders operate according to one of the following check-node update
+schedules:
+1. flooding;
+2. layered (automatic layer partitioning);
+3. serial.

+Performance is evaluates as decoding failure rate (separately for X and Z) and average number of iterations (separately for X and Z).
+Decoding failure occurs when a decoder returns an error sequence that does not match the corresponding syndrome.

 ## Source code structure